Black hole: Relativistic jets

 Relativistic jets from the supermassive black hole in Centaurus A extend perpendicularly from the galaxy.

-Some black holes have relativistic jets--thin streams of plasma travelling away from the black hole at more than one-tenth of the speed of light.
-(Note: Relativistic jets do not come from matter from inside of the black hole, but from matter close to the black hole.)
-These jets can extend as far as millions of parsecs from the black hole itself.
+Some black holes have relativistic jets—thin streams of plasma travelling away from the black hole at more than 90% of the speed of light.
+A small fraction of the matter falling towards the black hole gets accelerated away along the hole rotation axis.
+These jets can extend as far as millions of light-years from the black hole itself.

 Black holes of any mass can have jets.
 However, they are typically observed around spinning black holes with strongly-magnetized accretion disks.
 Relativistic jets were more common in the early universe, when galaxies and their corresponding supermassive black holes were rapidly gaining mass.
 All black holes with jets also have an accretion disk, but the jets are usually brighter than the disk.
-Supermassive black holes with jets are often called quasars, and their stellar-mass companions are referred to as microquasars.
+Quasars, typically found in other galaxies, are believed to be supermassive black holes with jets; microquasars are believed to be stellar-mass objects with jets, typically observed in the Milky Way.

-The mechanism of formation of jets is not yet known, but several options have been proposed.
+The jets can be powered by either the accretion disk or the rotating black hole spin.
+While many details of the jets have been studied, no complete model has emerged.
 One method proposed to fuel these jets is the Blandford-Znajek process, which suggests that the dragging of magnetic field lines by a black hole's rotation could launch jets of matter into space.
 The Penrose process, which involves extraction of a black hole's rotational energy, has also been proposed as a potential mechanism of jet propulsion.
+There is evidence that jets at all scales, from microquasars to gamma ray bursts may be produced by a single mechanism.